PaulK6803/FastFill/README.md

 📌 **Reminder:** **All contributions should be made to the `develop` branch**, not `main`.
 🔄 **The `main` branch only contains stable versions after successful testing in `develop`.** 🚀

+---

+## Legal Information

+For details on privacy and terms of use, please refer to the [Privacy Policy and Disclaimer](Privacy_Policy_and_Disclaimer.md).